-The difference is the damping term, a non-conservative force that is proportional to the velocity and measured by the "damping constant" $\gamma$ .
-Guess a solution of the form $x(t) = Ae^{-t/\tau}\cos(\omega t)$ .
-That is a decaying cosine function; $\tau$ is the characteristic time it takes for the decay to occur.
-Take derivatives, plug things into the equation, and show that although it's a pain, you can solve for what $\tau$ and $\omega$ are in terms of k, m, and $\gamma$ .
+The difference between this equation and the last is the damping term, a non-conservative force that is proportional to the velocity and measured by the "damping constant" γ .
+Guess a solution of the form $x(t) = Ae^{-t/\tau}\cos(\omega t)$.
+That is a decaying cosine function; τ is the characteristic time it takes for the decay to occur.
+Plug your guess into the equation, take derivatives, and show that although it's a pain, you can figure out what τ and ω must be (in terms of k, m, and γ).
 Hint: You will get an equation with various sine and cosine terms in it.
 The sine terms on the left side of the equation must be equal to the sine terms on the right side; same for the cosine terms.
-This lets you separate your equation into two equations which will let you solve for $\tau$ and $\omega$ .
-Another hint: Your answer for $\omega$ should be your answer to part (a), times a factor of the form $\sqrt{1-\text{stuff}}$ .

-(c) Now guess a solution of the form $x(t) = Ae^{-t/\tau}e^{i\omega t}$ , realizing that the real solution will only be the real part of that.
-Take derivatives, plug things into the equation, and show that you it is much easier to solve for $\tau$ and $\omega$ than in part (b).
-Hint: If you write x(t) as $Ae^{t(-1/\tau+i\omega)}$ , the time derivatives are almost trivial.
+This lets you separate your equation into two equations which will let you solve for τ and ω .
+Another hint: If you look closely, you should be able to see that your answer for ω is the same as your answer to part (a), times a factor of the form $\sqrt{1-\text{stuff}}$. (c) Now guess a solution of the form $x(t) = Ae^{-t/\tau}e^{i\omega t}$, realizing that the real solution will only be the real part of that.
+This is the same solution you guessed in part (b), only written in complex form.
+Plug your guess into the equation, take derivatives, and show that you get the exact same results for τ and ω as in part (b)-but that the algebra is far easier!
+Hint: If you write x(t) as $Ae^{t(-1/\tau+i\omega)}$, the time derivatives are almost trivial.
+You will get an equation with various real and imaginary terms.
+The real terms on the left side of the equation must be equal to the real terms on the right side; same for the imaginary terms.
+This leads to the exact same two equations as in part (b).